mongodb-partners/Atlas_to_Redshift/README.md

 f.
 Note down the user name and password.

+g. create AWS role with AmazonDMSRedshiftS3Role and AWSGlueServiceRole policies and note down the role name.

 g.
-Use the AWS Glue Studio [job](https://github.com/mongodb-partners/Atlas_to_Redshift/blob/main/code/glue_pyspark_atlas_to_redshift.py)  to load data from MongoDB Atlas to Redshift

-h.
 Create a AWS Glue connection with the Amazon Redshift Database

 Select "Connector" from the left side menu of AWS Glue Studio.
 Click "Create Connection" to create a new connection.